LDP faction boss Fukushiro Nukaga pressured to step down ahead of September party leadership race | The Japan Times

 It appears the members of Nukaga’s faction have yet to discuss or seek a consensus over who should be their candidate for party president, he said.

 Nukaga plans to depart for South Korea on Friday afternoon to attend the opening ceremony of the Pyeongchang Olympic Games.
-Political observers expect he will decide on whether to leave the faction by then.
+Political observers expect he will decide on whether to leave his position within the faction by then.